 Some fans love Macross, some fans love Robotech, and some fans love both.
 This website is most ideal for people interested in both franchises.
-To avoid confrontations, some people lie about their love for both franchises.
+To avoid confrontations, some people lie about their love of both franchises.
 No one should feel ashamed for their opinions about these franchises.

 While Robotech was adapted from three separate Japanese series, this website will focus on the Japanese Macross and American Robotech franchises as they are the dominant series globally.
 The words Macross and Robotech are the brand names of commercially successful entertainment media franchises.
 They qualify as phenomena based on their popularity, longevity, fan enthusiasm, and fan loyalty.
 A phenomenon is inherently worthy of analysis and this website will provide content browsers with surgical probings into the sagas of Macross, Robotech, and their other related series.
 Discovering the elements contributing to their success will enrich the fan experience by fostering a deeper comprehension of not only the material, but of the fans and humanity itself.
 Art criticism can help uncover these successful elements.
 This website hopes to inspire additional future analysis of both franchises through the disciplines of Formalism, Structuralism, Post-Modernism, Post-Colonialism, Moralism, Marxism, and Psychoanalysis.

 As of the year 2019, these franchises have been discussed for over 34 years and this website is interested in new perspectives and new areas of inquiry.
 This website hopes to discover as yet unexplored territory within the universes of Macross, Robotech, and their other related series.
 This website aims to provide resolution to unsatisfied curious fans, especially Robotech fans, by suggesting resolution may be found not in the details of in-universe minutia but by understanding broad out-of-universe concepts and sociological implications present in these franchises.

 This website is intended for fans with a thorough working foundational knowledge of the Macross and Robotech universes and is not for novice fans.